hardware

 Frequently Asked Questions

 Random read speed in small blocks (4K QD1) is decisive.
 It determines how fast the map loads and weapon textures appear.
-Sequential 7000 MB/s helps with file copies, but in games the controller and firmware make the difference.
-The fanxiang S770's up to 1M IOPS explain its lead in map loading time.
+Sequential speeds help with big file transfers, but the controller and firmware decide gaming layout.
+The fanxiang S770's 1M IOPS explain its rapid processing, though the WD SN5000 closes the distance significantly over the old 580 model.

 Yes, if the drive overheats or its SLC cache fills up.
 In Valorant, stutters often happen when sounds and skins stream in at round start.
-The Kingston NV3 is prone to this during long sessions, while the WD SN580 and fanxiang S770 handle sustained loads more smoothly.
+The Kingston NV3 is prone to this during long sessions, while the WD SN5000 and fanxiang S770 handle sustained workflows much more cleanly.